Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy For Users (SAFETEA-LU)

 - Reports and evaluations of source selection panels, boards, or advisory councils.

 - Other information marked as source selection information based on a case-by-case determination by the head of the agency or designee, or the Contracting Officer, that its disclosure would jeopardize the integrity or successful completion of the Federal agency procurement to which the information relates.
-(FAR 3.104-3)
+(FAR 3.104-3 - Federal Acquisition Regulation)

 SOW - Statement of Work

 Two- or three-dimensional spatial study diagrams to determine whether it is even possible to house the program in an existing facility or on a site.
 This may aid in understanding the program issues or questions beyond words.
-(AIA)
+(American Institute of Architects (AIA))

 Chipping along the edges, as at joints in concrete pavement and structures.

 A Congressionally-mandated study that focuses on determinations of significance, suitability, feasibility, and necessity for direct National Park Service management for proposed new system units.